 Idea

-In a fast-paced world far-far away technology is changing every day.
+In a fast-paced world far-far away, technology is changing every day.
 Nope, not very far away at all.
-If you’ve ever spent a day at a company then you know technology is changing every day and you have a lot to learn to get up to speed.
+If you’ve ever spent a day at a company, you know technology is changing daily, and you have much to learn to get up to speed.

-Cutting-edge technology being adopted by companies typically means increased productivity and effectiveness.
-At least it seems that way since there’s always new technology being adopted.
-Either something’s working or someone in IT is very persuasive.
+Adopting cutting-edge technology typically increases productivity and effectiveness- or at least it seems that way since new technology is constantly being adopted.
+Either something’s working, or the salespeople at these tech companies are very persuasive.

 That’s where technical enablement comes in.
-It’s the process of providing employees with the necessary tools and knowledge to use technology efficiently.
-Essentially enabling people with technology.
-We wrote a post about technical enablement if you want to learn a bit more.
+It’s the process of providing employees with the necessary tools and knowledge to use technology efficiently, essentially empowering people with technology.
+We wrote a post about technical enablement if you want to learn more.

 You can’t have technical enablement without training.

-Training is often seen as a one-time event, yet its importance should not be underestimated.
-Only companies that provide sufficient professional development opportunities for employees will reap the benefits of technology launched to help the business perform better.
+Training is often seen as a one-time event, yet its importance shouldn’t be underestimated.
+Only companies that provide sufficient professional development opportunities for employees will reap the benefits of technology that’s supposed to help the business perform better.

-Training also helps to ensure that employees are aware of the technical capabilities of their company’s systems, and how they can use them to maximum effect.
-I can’t count how many times I see missed opportunities for improved communications and efficiency because employees aren’t trained properly.
+Training also helps ensure employees are aware of the technical capabilities of their company’s systems and how they can use them to maximum effect.
+I can’t count how often I see missed opportunities for improved communications and efficiency because employees aren’t trained properly.

-Training plays an integral role in technical enablement, which is why it’s so important for companies to invest in it.
-In this post, we’ll dive deeper into the role of training in technical enablement.
-You’ll also get some practical tips on how to make sure you’re getting the most out of your training program.
+Training plays an integral role in technical enablement, which is why it’s essential for companies to invest in it.
+This post covers the role of training in technical enablement and offers some practical tips on ensuring you’re getting the most out of your training program.

 Let’s get started and explore the crucial role of training in technical enablement.

-Just like training is a critical part of sales enablement, it’s also essential for technical enablement.
-How else are employees supposed to know how to use the tools that IT delivers?
-It provides employees with the necessary skills and knowledge to effectively use technology in their roles.
+Training is a critical part of sales enablement but is also essential for technical enablement.
+How else are employees supposed to know how to use company technology?
+It provides employees with the necessary skills and knowledge to effectively use technology.

-No matter if you’re dealing with nurses, social workers, salespeople, customer service representatives, or any other role the need to use technology is inevitable.
+Whether you’re dealing with nurses, social workers, salespeople, customer service representatives, or any other role, the need to use technology is inevitable.
 By investing in training, companies ensure employees are equipped to handle the latest developments in the field and maximize the potential of their technology capabilities.

 Technical enablement is all about empowering employees to leverage technology for improved productivity and effectiveness.

-Employees can’t gain their full potential without training.
-Not everybody is in IT and it doesn’t matter what age group you’re dealing with, people need training for most workplace technology.
-If companies want to achieve value in their tech investment, employees need the tools, resources, and knowledge to excel with the tech.
+Employees can’t reach their full potential without training.
+Not everybody is in IT, and it doesn’t matter what age group you’re dealing with (training based on generations is a bad idea); people need training for most workplace technology.
+If companies want value from their tech investments, employees need the tools, resources, and knowledge to excel with the tech.

-Training in technical enablement means no employee is left behind because they can’t figure out the technology.
-It also means no employee is left feeling lost and unsupported by their employer.
-With better training, the organization will likely have less turnover.
+Training applied in technical enablement means no employee is left behind because they can’t figure out or use the technology correctly.
+It also means no employee feels lost and unsupported by their employer.
+Another positive side effect is that the organization will likely have less turnover.

 Assessing Training Requirements

-Before implementing any training program for technical enablement, it’s essential to assess the specific requirements of your organization.
-Every company has business goals that the leaders outline.
-That’s what steers the ship or keeps it steered toward profitability and growth.
+Before implementing any training program for technical enablement, assess your organization’s specific requirements.
+Leaders outline business goals for every company, which steers the ship toward profitability and growth.

 So, every assessment should focus on identifying employee skill gaps with technology and filling them when it helps lead to meeting business goals.
 There’s always a way to connect necessary training with business goals.
-If it’s not possible then the question should be whether training or even the technology is needed.
+If it’s impossible, then the question should be whether training or technology is needed.

 A thorough assessment should consider factors such as: